You can disclose or report an incident to someone at Griffith at any time. It’s on your terms

 There are many avenues to disclose an incident at Griffith.
 In the first instance, you may choose to provide a verbal account of the incident to a staff member, student or other entity such as your student organisation, a Harassment and Discrimination Contact Officer or the Counsellor, Violence Response and Prevention in order to gain information about the support and reporting options available.

-Informal disclosures of sexual assault, harassment, bullying or discrimination are to inform the University of incidents and risks and can be lodged with the Academic Registrar (email@example.com) by a victim/survivor, a bystander or with consent, by another person that they have chosen to disclose to.
+Informal disclosures of sexual assault, harassment, bullying or discrimination are to inform the University of incidents and risks and can be lodged online or with the Academic Registrar (firstname.lastname@example.org) by a victim/survivor, a bystander or with consent, by another person that they have chosen to disclose to.
 Unlike a formal concern, the lodgement of an informal disclosure will not result in an investigation or action against the alleged perpetrator.